Bhattacharya-Lab/PolyFold/README.md

 ## Installation

-The provided manual gives instructions for installing the pre-packaged versions of PolyFold for Mac, Linux, and Windows or for building PolyFold from source.
+The provided manual gives instructions for building PolyFold from source or installing the pre-packaged versions of PolyFold for Mac, Linux, and Windows.